This statement on slavery and human trafficking is made pursuant to section 54 of the Modern Slavery Act 2015.

 Our Group has a turnover in excess of £36million and employs over 2,000 people.

-For further information about Wheatley, click on Group structure.
+For further information about Wheatley, click on Group partners.

 We are committed to the highest ethical standards of business and ensuring there is no slavery or human trafficking in any part of our business or supply chain.
 Each entity in our Group complies with applicable human resources legislation and the national minimum wage.